-Stunning Pair Traditional Japanese Imari Bulbous Form Porcelain Vases of medium proportions, now converted to a pair of electric Table Lamps, complete with ormolu stepped circular bases and later ormolu mounts.
-Third quarter of the Nineteenth Century.
+Stunning Pair Traditional Japanese Imari Bulbous Form Porcelain Vases of generous proportions, now converted to a pair of electric Table Lamps, complete with ormolu heavy gauge stepped circular bases and later ormolu mounts.
+First half of the Nineteenth Century.

 Condition: Superb condition with no losses.
-The ormolu mounts and bases have been re-gold plated, no losses to porcelain.
+The ormolu mounts and bases have been re-gold plated, some light wear to gilding at top rims.
 These Lamps are re-wired for electricity.
 Back and front views are similar.

 Affordable fixed price Worldwide Store to door shipping.